Calgary Divorce and Separation Agreements

 What are the Common Mistakes People Make?

-1) When people research “How to do Your Own Divorce” they often assume that the Divorce will deal with and conclude the separation of property between you and your spouse.
 A Divorce Judgment does not deal with property.
 If you choose to apply for a Divorce, it is a separate and distinct step that is often taken after a separation agreement is executed.
-The only way for you and your spouse to have a binding agreement that deals with your property, is for you and your spouse to have independent legal advice that meets the requirements of the MPA Alberta.
+The only way for you and your spouse to have a binding agreement that deals with your property, is for you and your spouse to have independent legal advice that meets the requirements of the FPA Alberta.

 Negotiating an Intelligent, Respectful and Long-lasting Separation Agreement